SANJEEV08/Ultrasonic-Flowmeter-Fault-Detection/README.md

 ![](model-performance.PNG)

 ## Productionization -
-In this step, I built a Streamlit app which was hosted on a local webserver by following along with the Youtube videos in the reference section below.
+In this step, I built a Streamlit app which was hosted on a local webserver by following along with the Youtube videos in the Code & Resources Used section below.
 The app takes in a request with a list of values from the meter and returns an approximate prediction class .

 ## Code & Resources Used -
 - **Python Version :** 3.7